 Wellness Program offers a wide range of modalities to fit the individual’s needs.
 Professionals from various disciplines offer complementary programs at Pacifica.
 For example, yoga has been part of our program for over a decade.
 Other specializations, such as Creative Arts therapy, Acupuncture, Meditation, Reiki Energy Healing and Sexual Health, are also offered.

-We have incorporated various fitness-related activities into our program, including walking, running, hiking, skating, and more.
+We have incorporated various fitness-related activities into our rehabilitation programs, including walking, running, hiking, skating, and more.
 These various programs aim to help create new and enjoyable recreational habits that do not revolve around substance use.

 Wellness programming is varied and takes into consideration the principles of equity, diversity, inclusivity, and accessibility.
 Activities may align with personal goals and can be directly connected to your established care-plan.
 As a result, your primary counsellor may recommend activities deemed to support your goals or activity may be a requirement of the treatment program, with tracking and participation recorded, allowing for outcomes to be measured accordingly.